 We ask that you purchase Reclaiming Bar/Bat Mitzvah as a Spiritual Rite of Passage by Rabbi Goldie Milgram.
 This is an excellent book that describes the meaning and importance of the Bar/Bat/B mitzvah.
-We will be using this book as a reference during our B Mitzvah workshops.

 Your child will be part of a cohort of students and families who provide mutual support and are encouraged to be in community throughout the journey.
 Please be sure to invite all the students from the Hebrew School class to any celebration for your child.